RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 without leaving the comfort zone of Visual Studio and its Intellisene.
 Not too shabby I'd say.
 But we'll take it even a step further and try making our OData request a little bit more precise.

 Can we do that?
-Of course we can by leveraging the `.map` method; and there's even an additional benefit to it.
+Of course we can by leveraging the `.map` method; and you'll see, which benefits that brings you in just a moment.
 _Please note_ that I couldn't
  bring Intellisense to show me available properties for `item`, but when you look at the Json returned by the service in Fiddler, you can see that we map `title: item.ShortName` and `BoxArt: item.BoxArt` and return that